hslatman/apip-http-cache/README.md

 The CacheInvalidationSubscriber is quite generic and does not need manual rules to be added to the configuration.
 For the sake of this POC it has been implemented to only trigger on the Bug entity, but it could well be put to use to all entity types, depending on the application in use.

+#### Fix

+The Fix entity is configured with cache invalidation through a Doctrine EventSubscriber.
+This is pretty similar to the setup used in API Platform (see PurgeHttpCacheListener) and PurgerInterface method, with the difference that we're not operating on $iris, but on entity classes instead.
+Using this method, we don't need to transform from $iris back to classes, the reverse of which is done in PurgeHttpCacheListener.
+When a Fix is mutated, all of the cached responses related to the Fix (item and collections) are purged.

+The DoctrineCacheInvalidationSubscriber is quite generic and no manual work is required to update the caching configuration.
+For the sake of the POC, the custom purger will only trigger on Fix entities, but it could be used to trigger on all kinds of entities.

 ## Vary

 Currently configured for Vary are the Accept, Content-Type and Authorization headers.